Illicit Discharges and Connections

 Please help us protect the Grand River and other watersheds by reporting illicit discharges and dumping to your local municipality.
 You may also contact the Michigan Department of Environment, Great Lakes, and Energy's Pollution Emergency Alerting System (PEAS) at 800-292-4706.

-To reduce to occurrence of illicit discharges, permitted MS4 communities must develop and implement an Illicit Discharge Elimination Program.
+To reduce to occurrence of illicit discharges, permitted MS4 communities must develop and implement an Illicit Discharge Elimination Program to monitor and identify problems, but they need your help!
+Know what to look for and contact your municipality if you find something suspicious.

 The ultimate goal of the IDEP is to eliminate all illicit connections and discharges from a municipality's storm sewer system.
 This is done through dry weather screening and sampling to identify potential illicit discharges, enacting enforceable ordinances, and eliminating connections and problem discharges that are identified.
 Visit your municipality's website to review their individual IDEP practices.